rishu1221/NodeBackend-Project/README.md

 6. Sequelize me directly go inside the src folder of your project and then do npx sequelize init .
 Uske baad apne aap kuch migrations, config.json and seeders and models folder banega.
 Models ke andar sara code rahega toh make connection and Config.json me sara code rahega toh support that code.ALso install a driver for your sequelize.

+DO this inside src
+command  : npx sequelize init
 Setup for Sequlize

 {